fenglinglwb/MAT/README.md

 ## Evaluation

 We provide evaluation scrtips for FID/U-IDS/P-IDS/LPIPS/PSNR/SSIM/L1 metrics in the 'evaluation' directory.
 Only need to give paths of your results and GTs.
+We also provide our masks for CelebA-HQ-val and Places-val [here](https://mycuhk-my.sharepoint.com/:f:/g/personal/1155137927_link_cuhk_edu_hk/EuY30ziF-G5BvwziuHNFzDkBVC6KBPRg69kCeHIu-BXORA?e=7OwJyE).

 ## Citation